Exploring Saigon Railway Tracks: A Guide

 guide to saigon traiin station

 Train tracks cut through many of the city’s main thoroughfares.
-It is a unique feature, but it is also a cause of traffic jams during rush hour when traffic has to stop every time a train crosses. – Vietnam bike tour
+It is a unique feature, but it is also a cause of traffic jams during rush hour when traffic has to stop every time a train crosses

-Here, the story will stop, next time Jackfruit will update you more about the cafes and restaurants on both sides of the road you can stop by to rest after exploring the train tracks.
+Here, the story will stop, next time Jackfruit will update you more about the cafes, restaurants on both sides of the road you can stop by to rest after exploring the train tracks, and ride a bike with us to explore Saigon with us!

 Related News